 Crane accidents in construction sites have the potential to cause devastating injuries and even fatalities.
 These giant machines need trained operators who have the knowledge, skill and experience to operate this type of equipment.
 In some cases, negligence on behalf of the project site manager or vehicle operators can cause accidents that result in major injuries or fatalities.
 Cranes also carry enormous loads, which when dropped could cause a catastrophic accident.

 If you or a loved one has been injured in a crane accident or if you have lost a loved one in a worksite crane accident, please remember that you have legal rights.
-The experienced crane accident lawyers at Greenberg & Ruby LLP can help you seek and obtain maximum compensation for your tremendous losses.
+The experienced crane accident lawyers at Greenberg and Ruby can help you seek and obtain maximum compensation for your tremendous losses.

 Filing a Crane Accident Lawsuit

 Filing a crane accident lawsuit seeking compensation for injuries suffered in a crane accident could depend on where and how the incident occurred.
 If the accident victim was on the job at the time, workers' comp may cover the incident.
 However, workers' compensation only covers a portion of the workers' losses.
 It doesn't even come close to giving the worker and his or her family fair and full compensation for their tremendous losses.

 The work injury claim process can be quite complex in these cases.
 In such cases, the worker or the injured victim or "plaintiff" files a lawsuit against the defendant or the negligent party for damages.
 As with any personal injury lawsuit, the plaintiff or the injured victim has the burden of proof to show that the defendants' negligence or wrongdoing caused their injuries and damages.